carlosfrias/test-ci/README-JENKINSFILE.md

 ### Maven Tool Name
 Please note that the name of Maven configuration is expected to be 'Maven 3.3.9'.
-If that is not the case then please adapt the name as provided by your installation.
+If that is not the case then please adapt to the name as provided by your installation.

 ### NodeJS Tool Name
 Please note that the name of the NodeJS configuration is expected to be 'NodeJS 6.10.2'.
-If that is not the case then please adapt the name as provided by your installation.
+If that is not the case then please adapt to the name as provided by your installation.

 ## Pipeline Stages